 - An up-to-date CV, including grant support.

-- A statement of interest (no more than 500 words) from the applicant describing why he/she wants to be an Emerging Scholar, and why this opportunity would be important for his/her professional development.
+- A statement of interest (no more than 500 words) from the applicant describing why they want to be an Emerging Scholar, and why this opportunity would be important for their professional development.

-- 2–3 proposed research presentation titles, including a brief description of each.
+- Two to three proposed research presentation titles, including a brief description of each.

 - Lists of no more than 10 faculty from each peer institution (i.e., University of Michigan and UCSF) with whom the applicant would like to meet during his/her visit, if selected.

-Please contact LDI Director of Research, Pete Groeneveld.
+Please contact LDI Director of Operations, Traci Chupik.